 "We've got more flower beds than like to think about," she admits.
-Some of them she waters only by attaching four hoses together and the farthest requires a watering can, she reports.
+Some o them she waters only by attaching fou hoses together and the farthest requires a watering can, she reports.

-Morgan started in 32
+Morgan started in '32

 It was 1932.
-The Depression was being felt everywhere.
+The Depression was being felt everywhere,

 Ed Morgan saw an opportunity in what today is his service station at 28 S. Main.
+The station was, until 1966, Morgan's help of Tom and Rod Allen.
+Some of the employes of the past have included Tink Ronk, Jack Hess and Jack McCall.

-The station was, until 1966, Morgan's City Service.
+City Service.
 At that time it changed to the Boron franchise.
+Morgan runs his station today with the